 Overview

-We a spatial bioeconomic model to estimate the production potential (in terms of biomass (t) and Net Present Value (NPV)) for offshore cobia mariculture in the Caribbean region (Figure 1).
-The first steps of our analyses was to identify 1 km2 that were suitable for mariculture development and create a hypothetical farm design for each cell.
+We develop a spatial bioeconomic model to estimate the production potential (in terms of biomass (t) and Net Present Value (NPV)) for offshore cobia mariculture in the Caribbean region (Figure 1).
+The first steps of our analyses were to identify 1 km2 sites throughout the study region that would be suitable for mariculture development and create a hypothetical farm design for all suitable sites.
 Next, we apply a temperature perfomance curve (TPC) to predict temperature-dependent growth of cobia at each farm and create a supply curve to estimate cobia price, based on the regional production estimates.
 Finally, we use the estimated price and cost parameters derived from the literature to calculate Net Present Value (NPV) over a 10 year time horizon.
 We assume that only farms that have a postive NPV after 10 years will be developed.

 Model schematic for estimating cobia aquaculture production potential.
 Green squares indicate model inputs, blue squares indicate model components, and orange squares indicate model outputs.